 What are Developmental Screenings?

+A developmental screening is a questionnaire that caregivers complete that captures a snapshot of how a child is growing and learning.
 Developmental screening is important for ALL kids!
 1 in 6 children have a developmental delay, but only a small percentage of those kids are detected through parent observations and regular checkups.
 Often, the signs are hard to see, even for a professional.